zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/05-using-the-setup-wizard.md

 # Using the Setup Wizard

-The entry point for many users starting Liferay DXP for the first time will be the Setup Wizard.
+The entry point for many users starting Liferay DXP for the first time is the Setup Wizard.
 The Setup Wizard provides a convenient way to configure the following:

 * Locale and Timezone
 * Configuring the Admin User